 Adopting sensual curves, they often mimicked the human body.
 A lot of her work also lent itself to the shape of birds, a nod to Hungarian folk art.
 In Eva’s hands, a salt and pepper shaker set became a lot more.
 They become two organic forms eager to entangle themselves in a lover’s embrace

 and even a 2d piece was not immune to her touch

 like this Tibetan Wool rug called ‘Dimpled Stimpled’.

-She also worked in various other mediums besides ceramics including metal, acrylic, wood and glass, as pictured here with her ‘Mother + Daughter Trestle Table and Chair’.
+She also worked in various other mediums.
+Besides ceramics, Eva also worked with metal, acrylic, wood, and glass.
+Just look at the beauty behind her ‘Mother + Daughter Trestle Table and Chair’ below.

 Having worked for the likes of Sears and Castleton China early in her career to pieces becoming permanent fixtures in museum collections including the MOMA, to reissues of her pieces for contemporaries including Crate and Barrel, Room and Board and others, Zeisel will live on through her undeniably strong contribution to modern living as a whole.